Andrew Maclean

 Forester AWD Hybrid adds (over base Forester):

-No exterior finishes come at an additional cost.
+There are a total of 11 exterior finishes, and none come at an additional cost.

 The full colour palette comprises: